Round trip in the highlands

 Requirements

-The tour needs no special requirements.
-But prolonged walking with light luggage is necessary.
-As you descend into the valley of Vindelälven it may be slippery after rainfall.
+The tour has no special requirements.
+However, long walks with light luggage are required.
+The descent into the Vindelälven valley can be slippery after rain.

 Equipment